gnunn-gitops/cluster-config/README.md

 * Argo CD uses a single serviceaccount for the application-controller which must have enough k8s permissions to pusn out the manifests.
 By it's nature the cluster configuration use case requires near cluster-admin level permissions at the SA level and while you can remove access to this for App teams using Argo RBAC I prefer a more isolated approach.
 * As mentioned I prefer a distributed Argo CD topology for cluster configuration, however a more centralized model with respect to Argo CD instance(s)for application teams provides them with a single pane of glass.
 This can be very useful to them when a team's applications are distributed across multiple clusters.
 For cluster-configuration we can achieve the single pane of glass with ACM which is ideal for Ops teams.

+# Tenant Configuration

+Currently im managing tenants with kustonize but my feeling is this is too complicated.
+I'm planning on moving to a helm chart in the future.